 A draft research plan for this topic was posted on the USPSTF Web site for public comment from June 28, 2018, to July 25, 2018.
 In response, we revised the inclusion criteria to be more explicit regarding intermediate outcomes, removed a limitation on the sample size of observational studies, and adjusted screening ages to 3 to 18 years to match the AAP's recommendation.
-The final version of the research plan was posted on the USPSTF Web site on November 1, 2018.50 A draft report was reviewed by three content experts, three representatives of Federal partners, USPSTF members, and AHRQ Medical Officers and was revised based on comments received.
+The final version of the research plan was posted on the USPSTF Web site on November 1, 2018.
+A draft report was reviewed by three content experts, three representatives of Federal partners, USPSTF members, and AHRQ Medical Officers and was revised based on comments received.
 In response to these comments, we included new studies published since the first literature search, included studies with a randomized withdrawal design for assessing the effectiveness of pharmaceutical interventions, and clarified future research needs.
+The draft evidence report was made available for public comment in April 2020.